dragon-dune/dragon-dune/dragon-dune.md

 -   The Goblins, who's bloodthirsty mercenaries fight for gold, even against their own king.
 Their thirst for treasure finds them with a trove of artifacts.
--   The Orcs, who control the wild lands of the west.
+-   The Orcs, who control the lands of the west.
 They worship the mighty Red Dragon.

 Players take turns, buying artifacts to use in battle, recruiting forces and moving armies to collect gold and capture castles.
 All